Alleged fraud: Oyo-Ita confirms submitting letter of resignation to Buhari – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Head of Service of the Federation, has confirmed that the submission of her letter to proceed on retirement to President Muhammadu Buhari.
+The Head of Service of the Federation has confirmed that she submitted her letter to proceed on retirement to President Muhammadu Buhari.

 She has also insisted that she does not have an aide with M600 million in his account, that the only thing she knows about the N600 million in question is that is meant for Death Benefits of deceased staff meant for designated account.